Investigating Black-Box Function Recognition Using Hardware Performance Counters: Background

 \subsubsection{ARM}

-The ARM PMU is a ubiquitous extension for all major ARM processor families (Cortex-A, -M, and -R).
-It supports per-core monitoring of similar high-level events to X86 CPUs, e.g.\ instructions retired and cache misses.
-Broadly speaking, fewer events are available on mobile and embedded devices arising from their simpler designs.
-The ARM Cortex-A53, for example, contains a smaller cache hierarchy with a shared L2 cache at the highest level, thus precluding the ability to report L3 instruction or data cache measurements~\cite{arm:cortexa53_manual}.
-Like X86, fixed-function cycle counters are commonplace, and a set of general-purpose counters can be programmed to monitor the events using the \texttt{MRS} and \texttt{MSR} instructions (AArch64).
-PMU registers can be configured to be accessed at any privilege mode (exception level in ARM parlance) using the performance monitors control register (PMCR).
-By default, however, typically only kernel-mode (EL3) processes may access PMU registers.
-ARM PMUs also assert \texttt{nPMUIRQ} interrupt signals, e.g.\ upon counter overflows, which can be routed to an interrupt controller for prioritisation and masking.
+The ARM PMU is a ubiquitous extension for ARM Cortex-A, -M, and -R processors.
+It supports per-core monitoring of similar but generally fewer high-level events to X86 CPUs.
+The ARM Cortex-A53, for example, contains a smaller cache hierarchy with a shared L2 cache at the highest level, precluding the ability to report L3 instruction or data cache events~\cite{arm:cortexa53_manual}.
+Like X86, fixed-function cycle counters are commonplace, and 2--8 general-purpose counters can be programmed to monitor the events using the \texttt{MRS} and \texttt{MSR} instructions (AArch64).
+PMU registers can be configured to be accessed at any privilege mode (exception level) using the performance monitors control register (PMCR).
+Typically only kernel mode (EL3) processes may access PMU registers by default.
+ARM PMUs may also assert \texttt{nPMUIRQ} interrupt signals, e.g.\ counter overflows, which can be routed to an interrupt controller for prioritisation and masking.